Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 > Note: as anonymous functions may not have type parameters, you cannot declare an anonymous extension function on a parameterized receiver type.

-The type of an anonymous function declaration is the function type constructed similarly to a [named function declaration][Function declarations].
+The type of an anonymous function declaration is the function type constructed similarly to a [named function declaration][Function declaration].

 #### Lambda literals